nLab Young diagram

 The idea

-Young diagrams are used to describe many objects in algebra and combinatorics, including:
+Young diagrams (also called Ferrers diagrams) are used to describe various kinds of objects in algebra, combinatorics and representation theory, including:

 • integer partitions.
 For example, the integer partition